sigworld/anvil-explorer/README.md

 - Detects the fork origin and block number (shown in the sidebar)
 - Indexes only blocks created after the fork — no attempt to sync millions of historical blocks
-- Fetches pre-fork blocks live from the origin RPC when you navigate to them (marked with a banner)
+- Fetches pre-fork blocks live from the origin RPC on navigation (marked with a banner)

-You can also set a custom **Start Block** on the **Config** page to narrow the indexing window further, even on non-forked chains.
+A custom **Start Block** can be set on the **Config** page to narrow the indexing window further, even on non-forked chains.

 ## Token Minting